We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Fungicides come in various application types—some require mixing, while others come premixed and ready to apply.

-• Granules: Applied with a broadcast spreader or a drop spreader, granular fungicide is a systemic product that dissolves to kill infestations and forms a protective barrier against future fungal infestations.
+- Granules: Applied with a broadcast spreader or a drop spreader, granular fungicide is a systemic product that dissolves to kill infestations and forms a protective barrier against future fungal infestations.
 However, some granular products are preventative only.
 A notable benefit of applying fungicide in granular form is that there is no dilution and no risk of overspray.
-Plus, users can apply fertilizer to the lawn at the same time and then water the lawn to disperse both.
+Plus, users can apply a synthetic or organic lawn fertilizer at the same time and then water the lawn to disperse both.

 Safety